raspberrypilearning/nature-rover/en/step_2.md

 --- task ---

-Now send the controller background to the front layer, and then back four, so it appears behind the buttons.
+Now send the controller's background to the front layer, and then back four, so it appears behind the buttons.

 ![controller background sprite](images/controller-back-sprite.png)\
 ```blocks3